-evebrown.co.uk
+evebrown.co.uk Tel: 01334 47 8800 Required documents:

 - Completed Application Form.
 (Found on their website)

 - Current Landlord/Warden reference.

 - Guarantor Form.

 Application process: Select a property from the Eve Brown online student letting list and set up a viewing.
 Fill out the student application form available on the website and submit it alongside a reference and a guarantor form.
 You may put a second and third choice property on the SAME pro forma in the event that your first-choice property is no longer available.
 If you are successful, full deposits must be paid within 24 hours of being offered property.